-Goals Action Steps Increase authentic parent involvement on the Community School Advisory Committee.
-Increase contact with students and families via personalized phone calls, create a bilingual monthly newsletter, and utilize the Powerschool System to send reminders, announcements and updates on school events.
-Increase awareness of parent leadership opportunities, i.e.increase in attendance at Parent Institute for Quality Education (PIQE), and establishing parent groups such as Parent Teacher Association (PTA).
-Incorporate student voice on the Community school advisory committee The goal will be to capture youth stories and insight to help illustrate how to build more inclusive decision-making and involve the next generation of leaders in our community The Community School Coordinator will visit classrooms to present on the Community Schools strategy.
+Action Steps Increase contact with students and families via personalized phone calls, create a bilingual monthly newsletter, and utilize the Powerschool System to send reminders, announcements and updates on school events.
+Increase awareness of parent leadership opportunities, i.e.increase in attendance at Parent Institute for Quality Education (PIQUE), and establishing parent groups such as Parent Teacher Association (PTA).
+The Community School Coordinator will visit classrooms to present on the Community Schools strategy.
 A highlight of the presentation will be on student voice.
 Students are able to fill out an interest form if they would like to be involved on the Community School Advisory Committee The Community School Coordinator will also meet with the Academic Counselor and School Counselor for nominations and recommendations

-Describe the system of shared governance and site-level leadership structure at your community school (this could be a visual like an organizational chart or other graphic):
+Describe the system of shared governance and site-level leadership structure at your community school (this could be a visual like an organizational chart of other graphic):

-We recognize that Cuyama Elementary School and Cuyama High School are distinct schools with many overlapping and some unique needs.
+We recognize that Cuyama Elementary School and Cuyama Valley High School are distinct schools with many overlapping and some unique needs.
 Given how small and rural our school district is, we derive the most benefit from conducting joint meetings that feature separate "breakouts" to focus on school-specific reporting and discussion as appropriate.

-The Community School Coordinator will generate a periodic bilingual newsletter to update all staff, families, and interested community members about the status of the efforts of the Community School grant, as well as updates on various school topics (eg counseling, attendance, parent engagement opportunities, etc.)
+The Community School Coordinator will generate a periodic bilingual newsletter to update all staff, families, and interested community members about the status of the efforts of the Community School grant, as well as updates on various school topics (e.g. counseling, attendance, parent engagement opportunities, etc.)